Symmetry-Based Real-Space Framework for Realizing Flat Bands and Unveiling Nodal-Line Touchings: Band touching

 \subsection{General setup}

 Our construction scheme only relies on the existence of a corresponding CLS, which is the most common feature of a FB.
-For a more comprehensive understanding of these FBs, we now discuss the band touchings, i.e., they could be degenerate at some points (lines) with another dispersive band.
-Ref.~\cite{bergman2008band} first points out its general real-space origin.
+During the construction, we discover that a strict FB could have different band-touching behavior: no touching (gapped FB), touching point (degenerate at discrete points) and nodal-touching line (degenerate along lines).
+We now provide detail analysis on them for a more comprehensive understanding.
+Ref.~\cite{bergman2008band} first points out the general real-space origin of band touching.
 Notably, neighboring CLSs with finite overlap are typically non-orthogonal but still linear-independent.
 It becomes more subtle when investigating all the $N$ CLSs each located in the unit cell $\vec{R}$.
 Their linear independence could depend on the boundary condition of the lattice, termed as ``real space topology" \cite{bergman2008band}.
-When all CLSs are subject to some constraints under periodic boundaries, which is necessary for obtaining band structures, they are incomplete to span the Hilbert space of the FB.
+When all CLSs are subject to some constraints under periodic boundaries, which is necessary for obtaining band structures, they may be insufficient to span the Hilbert space of the FB.
 To further illustrate the point, we define the Fourier transformation of the CLS in terms of its creation operator as